Shopify/hydrogen-v1/docs/framework/forms.md

 ---
 gid: 9120943b-01c9-4da3-a201-5a54cab6ca2a
 title: Forms
-description: Declarative mutations with `Form` and API Routes
+description: Learn how to run declarative mutations with the `Form` component and API routes
 ---

 <aside class="note beta">